storykube/text_cleaner/README.md

 # Storykube Text Cleaner
 A really rough text cleaner with an ugly code. **But very useful**.
+We've taken the liberty here of following all the worst bad practices.
+Make good use of the micro ugly library.

 ## How to install.